ferSoto/algorithms-and-data-structures/README.md

 # Algorithms and data structures

 Initially created for my Algorithms' class.

-Now, I hope it works as a place to put any algorithm I had to learn.
+Now, it works as the place to put any algorithm I want to code, just for fun.

 Currently, this repository contains the following algorithms: